Financial-Times/engineering-progression/docs/competencies.md

   - [`data/levels.yml`](../data/levels.yml): this is the file which contains meta information about the competency levels.
 [Suggest edits to this file here](https://github.com/Financial-Times/engineering-progression/edit/master/data/levels.yml)

+  - [`data/domains.yml`](../data/domains.yml): this is the file which contains meta information about the competency domains.
+[Suggest edits to this file here](https://github.com/Financial-Times/engineering-progression/edit/master/data/domains.yml)

 Once you've committed your changes and opened a pull request, your changes will be automatically tested to make sure that the files are in the correct format.
 Pay attention to the status of your pull request and use the CircleCI interface to review any errors.